-- (i) There are no new standards, amendments or interpretations that are effective for the first time for the financial year beginning on or after 1 January 2011 that would be expected to have a material impact on the Company. - (ii) New standards, amendments and interpretations issued but not effective for the financial year beginning 1 January 2011 and not early adopted.
+- (i) There are no new standards, amendments or interpretations that are effective for the first time for the financial year beginning on or after 1st January 2012 that would be expected to have a material impact on the Company's financial statements. - (ii) New standards, amendments and interpretations issued but not effective for the financial year beginning 1st January 2012 and not early adopted.
 These either do not apply to the activities of the Company or have no material impact on its financial statements.

-(b) New accounting standards, amendments and interpretations
+(b) New accounting standards, amendments and interpretations (continued)

-IAS 1 Presentation of items of other comprehensive income - Effective for annual periods beginning on or after 1 st July, 2012 IAS 12 Income taxes on deferred tax - Effective for annual periods beginning on or after 1 st January, 2012.
-IAS 19 Employee benefits - Effective for annual periods beginning on or after 1st January, 2013 IAS 27 Separate financial statements - Effective for annual periods beginning on or after 1 st January, 2013.
-IAS 28 Investments in associates and joint ventures - Effective for annual periods beginning on or after 1^{st} January, 2013 IFRS 1 First-time adoption for International Financial Reporting Standards - Severe hyperinflation and removal of fixed dates for first-time adopters - Effective for annual periods beginning on or after 1 st July, 2011.
-IFRS 7 Financial instruments: Disclosures - Effective for annual periods beginning on or after 1 st July, 2011.
-IFRS 9 Financial instruments - Classification and measurement - Effective for annual periods beginning on or after 1 st January, 2013.
-IFRS 10 Consolidated financial statements- Effective for annual periods beginning on or after 1 st January, 2013.
-IFRS 11 Joint arrangements- Effective for annual periods beginning on or after 1st January, 2013.
+IAS 1 Presentation of items of other comprehensive income - Effective for annual periods beginning on or after 1 st July, 2012 IAS 19 Employee benefits - Effective for annual periods beginning on or after 1 st January, 2013 IAS 27 Separate financial statements - Effective for annual periods beginning on or after 1 st January, 2013.
+IAS 28 Investments in associates and joint ventures - Effective for annual periods beginning on or after 1 st January, 2013 IFRS 9 Financial instruments - Classification and measurement - Effective for annual periods beginning on or after 1 st January, 2013.
+IFRS 10 Consolidated financial statements- Effective for annual periods beginning on or after $1^{\rm st}$ January, 2013.
+IFRS 11 Joint arrangements- Effective for annual periods beginning on or after 1 st January, 2013.
 IFRS 12 Disclosure of interest in other entities- Effective for annual periods beginning on or after 1 st January, 2013.
 IFRS 13 Fair value measurement - Effective for annual periods beginning on or after 1 st January, 2013.